DuyPhanQuang/tymex/README.md

 - View is rendered based on the data from ViewModel
 - View that are used across module will be placed in *common* and **MUST NOT** build based on ViewModel.

-Examples of a standard view that build based on view-model:
+Examples of a standard view that build based on view model:
 ```kotlin
     @Composable
     fun ContactDetailScreen(